New Zealand Certificate in Arts and Design (Level 4)

 - New Zealand Certificate in Arts and Design (Level 4)

-Graduates of this qualification will have the skills and knowledge to fill junior assistant and/or support roles in arts and/or creative industries, such as designers, technicians, machinists, or salespeople.
+Graduates of this course will have the skills and knowledge to fill junior assistant and/or support roles in arts and/or creative industries, such as designers, technicians, machinists, or salespeople.

 Toi Ohomai Institute of Technology PathwaysBachelor of Creative Industries

-The qualification provides a pathway to higher-level diploma or degree-level study in arts and design, such as the New Zealand Diploma in Arts and Design (Level 5) and Bachelor of Creative Industries.
+The course provides a pathway to higher-level diploma or degree-level study in arts and design, such as the New Zealand Diploma in Arts and Design (Level 5) and Bachelor of Creative Industries.

 - NCEA Level 2 with passes in English/Te Reo Māori or education achievement at least equivalent to NCEA Level 2; or

-- evidence of ability to complete academic and any other programme requirements
+- evidence of ability to complete academic and any other course requirements

 ENGLISH LANGUAGE REQUIREMENTSInternational applicants for whom English is not their first language will be required to show evidence of language competency, issued within the last two years, before being eligible to enrol in any non-English programme.
 The level of competency required is outlined in Rule 18 and Appendix 2 of the NZQF Programme and Accreditation Rules 2013.
 And below under the title English Competency.